Killing of Benno Ohnesorg

-Benno Ohnesorg ([ˈbɛno ˈʔoːnəzɔɐ̯k]; 15 October 1940 – 2 June 1967) was a West German university student killed by a policeman during a demonstration in West Berlin.
-His death spurred the growth of the left-wing German student movement.
+Benno Ohnesorg ([ˈbɛno ˈʔoːnəzɔɐ̯k]; 15 October 1940 – 2 June 1967) was a West German university student who was fatally shot in the back of the head by policeman Karl-Heinz Kurras during a demonstration in West Berlin.
+His death spurred the growth of the left-wing West German student movement.

 Incident

 Protest

-On 2 June 1967, Ohnesorg participated in a student protest held near the Deutsche Oper, in opposition to the state visit of the Shah of Iran, Mohammad Reza Pahlavi, who was attending a performance of Mozart's The Magic Flute at the Deutsche Oper that night.
+On 2 June 1967, Ohnesorg participated in a student protest held near the Deutsche Oper in opposition to the state visit of the Shah of Iran, Mohammad Reza Pahlavi, who was attending a performance of Mozart's The Magic Flute at the Deutsche Oper that night.
 It was the first political demonstration in which Ohnesorg had ever taken part.

 Violence and shooting

-The protest turned violent after pro-Shah demonstrators, including agents of the Shah's intelligence service, began battling with students, and the police overreacted, employing brutal tactics in their attempts to control the crowd.
+The protest turned violent after pro-Shah demonstrators, including agents of the Shah's intelligence service, began battling with students and the police overreacted, employing brutal tactics in their attempts to control the crowd.
 In the ensuing tumult, demonstrators dispersed into the side streets.
-In the courtyard of Krumme Straße 66, Ohnesorg was then shot in the back of the head by police officer Karl-Heinz Kurras.
-Ohnesorg died before he could be treated at a hospital.
+In the courtyard of Krumme Straße 66, Ohnesorg was beaten by several police officers; with his hands raised, he was then shot in the back of the head by police officer Karl-Heinz Kurras.
+Police temporarily prevented medical treatment; Ohnesorg died in an ambulance before reaching a hospital.
+Hospital records were falsified and an unsuccessful attempt was made to physically cover up the bullet wound; however, it was discovered the next day in an official autopsy.
 Kurras stood trial the same year and was acquitted, on 27 November 1967.
 Ohnesorg was a student of Romance and German studies.
 He was married and his wife was pregnant with their first child.

 A week after Ohnesorg's death, a funeral caravan accompanied his coffin as it was transported from West Berlin through checkpoints in East Germany to his hometown of Hanover in West Germany, where he was buried.